hikinthru/hikinthru.github.io/_posts/2018-05-20-understanding-data-structures-in-python.md

 title: Understanding Python Data Structures, Containers and Collections
 ---

-When I first began programming in Python I was sometimes confused by the way different authors and online sources referred to the various ways of holding, manipulating and processing sets of data.
-Three terms that kept coming up were **data structures**, **containers** and **collections**, and I was not completely sure they were always referring to the same things, even in technical documents.
+When I first began programming in Python I found the way different authors and online sources referred to the processes used for holding and manipulating sets of data somewhat confusing.
+Three concepts were involved, **data structures**, **containers** and **collections**, and I was not completely sure the terms were consistently referring to the same things as I studied, even in technical documents.

-I did a bit of research and this article came out of that.
-This does not address the functionality of specific container types in Python here such as `list`, `deque`, `tuple`, etc., it simply clarifies the methods of organization of groups of data and the associated terminology.
+I did a good bit of research and thought I would share what I learned in this article.
+I will articulate the methods of organizing groups of data in Python and the associated terminology.

 ![Image alt]({{ site.baseurl }}/assets/images/card-file.jpg)